tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 I hope that my readers here, are also creating amazing software!

 {{< admonition note "Special Motivation" >}}
-I have built this website to learn Hugo (a very very nice static website creator coded using "Go").
+I have built this website to learn Hugo (a very nice static website creator coded using "Go").
 This site is published at **github.io**, a free place to host web content like this!
 {{< /admonition >}}